 It is all to do with the attitude of mind the rich have towards the poor.
 It is the attitude capital has towards labour.
 It is the attitude the inheritors of the Earth have towards the dispossessed.
 This attitude was expressed well by an American song writer at the time of the Great Depression when, for reasons of economic and political expedience, the establishment of the time ruthlessly expedited the perfectly legal eviction and ruin of many ordinary hard working people.

-Some rob you with a six-gun, some with a fountain pen
+Some will rob you with a six-gun, some with a fountain pen;

 From 'Pretty-Boy Floyd the Outlaw' by Woody Guthrie

 Only capitalists and their puppet governments concoct and perpetuate systems which stoop that low.